 For though absent in body, I am present in spirit, and as if present, I have already pronounced judgment in the name of the Lord Jesus on the man who has done such a thing.
 When you are assembled, and my spirit is present, with the power of our Lord Jesus, you are to deliver this man to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus

 ...that Paul thought his spirit "capable of transmigration to other bodies and places".
 This remarkably unsound exegesis is refuted by noting the dual use of "spirit" to refer not only to the incorporeal part of our being, but also in the sense of influence:

 Paul means no more and no less than that his influence as one who has taught the Corinthians will have an effect on their decision.

 This is a severely decontexualized reading.
 Paul has just finished describing his activity as an apostle, laboring with his hands and putting up with insults for the sake of Christ.
-It is in this light that he uses shame (as is proper in an honor-shame society -- see book reviewed here, which also properly interprets the use of "stereotypes" in the ancient world, not comparable to modern racist stereotypes as Jones claims with reference to Titus 1:12) to prompt the Corinthians to abandon their petty jealousies.
+It is in this light that he uses shame (as is proper in an honor-shame society, in which also the use of "stereotypes" in the ancient world, not comparable to modern racist stereotypes as Jones claims with reference to Titus 1:12) to prompt the Corinthians to abandon their petty jealousies.
 This is not an example of, "I am an always-perfect example of good behavior; be like I am in all behavioral circumstances."